 My kids love their computers.
 And their phones.
-And video games.
+And their video games.
 Well….if I am being entirely honest, the four of us love our computers, phones and video games.
 We each have our own laptop or desktop computer, and we currently have three different consoles hooked up to the tv and another two consoles in the closet.
-I know it seems a bit excessive but we can’t get rid of the super nintendo or the 64 🙂
+I know it seems a bit excessive but it’s not like we can get rid of the Super Nintendo or the 64 🙂

-Basically everyone gets more than ample amount of screen time in this household (and I do appreciate the irony of complaining about too much computer time via my blog).
-In an effort to curb some of the youtube-ing and tumblr-ing, we enacted “no tech Thursday” two years ago.
+Everyone gets more than ample amounts of screen time in this household (and I do appreciate the irony of complaining about too much computer time via my blog.)
+So, in an effort to curb some of the Youtube-ing and Tumblr-ing, we enacted “no tech Thursday” two years ago.
 It did not go over well.
-I think it had a lot to do with the negative connotation of “no tech”, to the kids’ it felt like a punishment.
-Every week it was whining and crying about how we were ruining everyone’s life.
+I really think it had a lot to do with the negative connotation of “no tech”, to the kids’ it felt like a punishment.
+Every week it was whining and crying about how we were ruining their lives.

-1. Sky High Sports is an indoor recreational park with wall-to-wall trampolines, bouncy dodge ball courts, foam pit and overhead ropes course.
-You buy play time by the hour, and some week nights they have B1G1 deals.
-I have seen it listed on groupon a few times as well.
-It is a lot of sweaty fun, and makes for an early bedtime for my little one (double win).
+1. Sky High Sports is an indoor recreational park with wall-to-wall trampolines, bouncy dodge ball courts, foam pit, and overhead ropes course.
+You buy play time by the hour, and some weeknights they have B1G1 deals.
+I have seen it listed on Groupon a few times as well.
+It is a lot of sweaty fun, and all the jumping makes for an early bedtime for my little one (double win).

 3. Going for a walk can be a fun and healthy activity as well.
-Charlotte has several green ways and nature trails that are easy to get to, and during the week they aren’t too crowded.
-One evening in the spring that was rather warm, we grabbed frappucinnos and walked over a mile on the green way nearest our house.
+Charlotte has several greenways and nature trails that are easy to get to, and during the week they aren’t too crowded.
+One evening in the spring that was rather warm, we grabbed frappuccinos and walked over a mile on the greenway nearest our house.
 Another night, we hiked the trails and climbed on the rocks at The Big Rock Nature Preserve.
 It is nice to get a few hours of fresh air after being cooped up at work and school all day.

-5. Making banana splits was a big hit with everyone.
-We put all the ingredients out on the bar and everyone made their own creation.
-We got the hot fudge and caramel sauce from Trader Joe’s.
-Mm Mmm delicious!
+5. Making banana splits is a big hit with everyone.
+We put all the ingredients out on the bar and everyone makes their own creation.
+We get hot fudge, caramel sauce, whipped cream, cherries, and crushed peanuts.
+Mm Mmm, delicious!

-I will try to write other blog posts about the fun things we get into this year.
+I will try to continue writing posts about the fun things we get into as a family!
 If you have some cool ideas to share, I would love to hear them!
 I am always looking to add new activities to our list.